FastCGI-Archives/fcgi2/README.md

 FastCGI Developer's Kit README
 ------------------------------

-    $Id: README,v 1.28 2009/10/05 23:34:48 robs Exp $
 Copyright (c) 1996 Open Market, Inc.
 See the file "LICENSE.TERMS" for information on usage and redistribution of this file, and for a DISCLAIMER OF ALL WARRANTIES.

 Basic Directions
 ----------------